EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 Figure 15 - Stakeholder Governance

-A recommendation from the EOSC 2^nd^ HLEG would be to have the Stakeholders Forum move its focus in 2019 to a more user centred approach in order to guarantee a **“Voice of the Users”** including practical cases of how EOSC is making a difference to “how things were done previously” for them in their thematic areas.
+A recommendation from the EOSC 2^nd^ HLEG is to have the Stakeholders Forum move its focus in 2019 to a more user centred approach in order to guarantee a **“Voice of the Users,”** including practical cases of how EOSC is making a difference to “how things were done previously” for them in their thematic areas.

 The Stakeholder forum (Figure 15) would have three key pillars, approximately mapping to the EIF layers of **Technical**,